baghaii/android-task-tracker/README.md

 # android-task-tracker
-This is my first complete android project.
+This is my first complete Android project.
+It is a simple task tracker that uses features including Toolbar, Fragments, and RecyclerView.